-I loved that I had no canola oil and just used olive oil.
-It gives these brownies a little bit of a savory side to them in a very subtle way.
+I love using olive oil as it gives these brownies a little bit of a savory side to them in a very subtle way.
 You could use any oil you have on hand, such as canola oil or coconut oil.
 The coconut oil would make a for a sweeter brownie too.
-Plus, I added some course sea salt on top because I love sweet and salty, but that is totally optional!
-Get the recipe for my Olive Oil Raspberry Brownies below.
+Plus, I added some flaky sea salt on top because I love sweet and salty, but that is totally optional!

 • Lining your pan with parchment paper is super important.
 This guarantees your brownies will come out in tact.